 - Give a key or code to a neighbor you trust in case of an emergency.

-- Install “pet-smart” sensors that can tell the difference between a pet who wants to go outside and someone who’s trying to break into your house.
+- Install “pet-smart” sensors that can tell the difference between a pet who wants to go outside and someone who’s trying to break into your house; outdoor security cameras should come in handy.

 If you love smartphone apps, there are plenty to help keep your pet safe.